tuck1s/sparkpost-traffic-gen/INSTALLING.md

 export MESSAGES_PER_MINUTE_LOW=0
 export MESSAGES_PER_MINUTE_HIGH=1
 export FROM_EMAIL=test.ec2@email-eu.thetucks.com
-export RESULTS_KEY=abcd
+export RESULTS_KEY=$RANDOM$RANDOM$RANDOM$RANDOM
 ```
+then
 ```
 chmod +x tg.sh
 ```

-Load the variables into your environment.
-Start the `gunicorn` web application server to run in the background (will survive logout, but not a reboot).
+Start the `gunicorn` web application server to run in the background with thes env vars (will survive logout, but not a reboot).
 Bind onto all interfaces, port 80.
-The app depends on the `RESULTS_KEY` env var being set, as you start the server, otherwise
+The web app depends on the `RESULTS_KEY` env var being set, as you start the server, otherwise
-traffic won't show on the status page.
+traffic won't show on the status page!

 ```
 . tg.sh; sudo -E /usr/local/bin/gunicorn webReporter:app --bind=0.0.0.0:80 --access-logfile gunicorn.log --daemon
 ```

-Open your results page in a browser (using http, not https at this stage).
+Open results page in a browser (using http).
 You should see a page appear.
 If not, then
-check your firewall settings and `iptables` settings.
+check your EC2 security group (firewall) settings and `iptables` settings.

 Check the generator runs interactively:
 ```